sqlitecloud/sdk/GO/src/sqliteweb/doc/api/dashboard/v1/{projectID}/ips/GET.md

 ### Query parameters

-The user MUST give only one of the following two query parameteres:
+The user can give, at most, one of the following two query parameteres:

 role = {roleName}
 user = {userName}

-If none is provided, an error is raised.
 If both are provided, only the user parameter is taken into account.

 ### Request object